'Highly likely' Russia poisoned ex-spy, UK's Prime Minister says

 The Skripals, believed by authorities to have been deliberately targeted, were found slumped on a bench near a shopping center in Salisbury eight days ago.

-Sergei Skripal, 66, and his daughter Yulia, 33, remain in critical condition in hospital.
+Skripal, 66, and his daughter Yulia, 33, remain hospitalized in critical condition.
 A police officer who came into contact with the nerve agent, Detective Sgt.
 Nick Bailey, remains hospitalized in serious condition but has been speaking to visitors.

+Novichok is a Soviet-era poison that was made to evade various chemical weapons treaties and provide a more stable, two-part agent that was harder to detect.

-The relationship between Britain and Russia has been fractious ever since the assassination of former Russian spy Alexander Litvinenko in 2006 but this latest episode will plunge it even further into the abyss.
+The relationship between Britain and Russia has been fractious since the assassination of former Russian spy Alexander Litvinenko in 2006 but this latest episode will plunge it even further into the abyss.

-A British inquiry found that two Russian agents poisoned Litvinenko at a London hotel bar in 2006 by spiking his tea with highly radioactive polonium-210, and that Russian President Vladimir Putin "probably approved" Litvinenko's killing.
+A British inquiry found that two Russian agents poisoned Litvinenko at a London hotel bar in 2006 by spiking his tea with highly radioactive polonium-210, and that Putin "probably approved" Litvinenko's killing.
 The Kremlin has always denied the accusation.

 Both countries have acknowledged the deterioration of relations, with Russian Foreign Secretary Sergey Lavrov admitting in December it was "not a secret" that the Russia-UK relationship was at a "very low point."